branflake2267/test-project/README.md

 ##Launching the Plugin

-Once your projects have been imported, go to the Package Explorer and right-click on the "com.google.gdt.eclipse.suite" project.
+Once your projects have been imported, go to the Package Explorer and right-click on the "`com.google.gdt.eclipse.suite`" project.
 Go to "Run As" > "Eclipse Application".
 Another instance of Eclipse should launch, running GPE!